zauni/pngmin/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.4.1: Gives a hint if no images were found
 - 0.4.0: Destination doesn't have to be a directory anymore
 - 0.3.4: If the `force` option is false and the file already exists at the destination pngquant doesn't get spawned
 - 0.3.3: The total savings are displayed